 This strategy consists of managing water resource projects within the District based on whether a project is located within a high value resources area (HVRA) overlay district.
 Many unique natural resources located within the District, such as calcareous fens and trout waters, warrant special management.
 These resources will be managed for specific, identified, natural, and biological communities of special importance or significance, in accordance with existing or future official management plans, such as the DNR Savage Fen Resource Plan and the Eagle Creek Aquatic Management Area Plan.
 General management goals for these water resources are to understand, preserve, protect, and restore unique natural resources, while evaluating projects which propose to alter fens, buffer areas, shoreland areas, water crossings, or other unique natural resources.
-Specifically, HRVA overlay districts have strict protection standards, as presented in Appendix K.
+Specifically, HRVA overlay districts have protection standards, as presented in Appendix K. The process for identifying resources for placement in HVRA overlay district is provided on the District's website: www.lowermnriverwd.org.

-Policy 2.2: To Prevent Further Water Quality Degradation
+Policy 2.2: Prevent Further Water Quality Degradation